Underfloor Leaks: What you should know

 Escape of water coverage may not extend to the following items – you will need to check your policy wording to be sure:

-• Wear and tear caused by lack of maintenance to your grout or sealant
+• Wear and Tear: Damage caused by lack of maintenance to your grout or sealant or if your pipes degrade over time, may not be covered.

 • Dripping taps, while annoying will not usually be covered